 Our memorandum and articles of association authorizes the creation and issuance without shareholder approval of an unlimited number of preferred shares divided into five classes, Class A through Class E each with such designation, rights and preferences as may be determined by a resolution of our board of directors to amend the memorandum and articles of association to create such designations, rights and preferences.
 We have five classes of preferred shares to give us flexibility as to the terms on which each Class is issued.
 Unlike Delaware law, all shares of a single class must be issued with the same rights and obligations.
 Accordingly, starting with five classes of preferred shares allows us to issue shares at different times on different terms.
 No preferred shares are currently issued or outstanding.
 Accordingly, our board of directors is empowered, without shareholder approval, to issue preferred shares with dividend, liquidation, redemption, voting or other rights, which could adversely affect the voting power or other rights of the holders of ordinary shares.
-However, the underwriting agreement prohibits us, prior to our initial business combination, from issuing preferred shares on our initial business combination.
+However, the underwriting agreement prohibits us, prior to our initial business combination, from issuing preferred shares which participate in any manner in the proceeds of the Trust Account, or which vote as a class with the ordinary shares on our initial business combination.
 We may issue some or all of the preferred shares to effect the Transaction.
 In addition, the preferred shares could be utilized as a method of discouraging, delaying or preventing a change in control of us.
 Although we do not currently intend to issue any preferred shares, we may do so in the future.